Connect your personal email

-A personal email should be unique to your user and not used by anyone else on your team.
+This email account should be unique to your user and not used by anyone else on your team.
 It should be the email address you typically use to send emails to your contacts, such as your company email address.
-By connecting your personal email, you give HubSpot permission to send emails to your contacts using your company’s email servers.
+By connecting your personal email account, you give HubSpot permission to send emails to your contacts using your company’s email servers.
 Some HubSpot tools require a personal email connection.
 You can connect multiple personal emails to HubSpot that your user can use to send emails.

 A team email address is an email address that multiple users have access to and use to communicate with customers.
 You can connect a team email address to the conversations inbox so your team can view, manage, and reply to emails in one place.
 Learn how to connect a team email address to HubSpot, or review this guide about the different inbox connections in HubSpot.